v-rgrace/Viva/Viva/connections/plan-viva-connections.md

 ### Change management considerations

 - Start by creating awareness and interest in multiple channels to appeal to different audiences.
 Consider common spaces for on-site users like the break room or conference rooms.
 For remote workers and the rest of the organization, plan to post announcements in Teams, Viva Engage, and SharePoint.
-- Make sure different audiences of end-users can easily understand how this new tool will help improve their day-to-day work.
+- Make sure different audiences of end-users can easily understand how this new tool helps improve their day-to-day work.
 - Create opportunities for users to ask questions, get help, and see live demonstrations.
 Consider setting up weekly training sessions or office hours during the first month of adoption.
 Use champions where possible.
 - Reinforce change by creating incentives for using the new tools.
 - Clearly explain how to use Viva Connections on desktop and mobile apps, how to engage with the Dashboard, the Feed, and Resources, and where to view the latest news and announcements.